 While searching for ecotourism destinations in Puerto Rico, I found out about Plenitud, a natural and sustainable eco-farm.

-Their pictures and mission sounded great.
+The pictures on their website and mission sounded great.
 So I called and emailed and arranged my own private visit before our drive to the St. Regis Bahia Beach.

-These are my notes and pictures from visiting the farm and meeting their team on Monday afternoon, April 15, 2019.
+These are my notes and photographs from visiting the farm and meeting their team on Monday afternoon, April 15, 2019.

 Plenitud is located towards the west of Puerto Rico.
 It is a sustainable farm and educational project.
 They are grounded in the principles of permaculture.